 In the United States, there have been and continue to be a number of legislative initiatives to contain healthcare costs.
 For example, in March 2010, the Patient Protection and Affordable Care Act, as amended by the Health Care and Education Reconciliation Act, or the ACA, was passed, which substantially changes the way health care is financed by both governmental and private insurers, and significantly impacts the U.S. pharmaceutical industry.
-In January 2017, Congress voted to adopt a budget resolution for fiscal year 2017, or the Budget Resolution, that authorizes the implementation of legislation that would repeal portions of the ACA.
-Further, on January 20, 2017, President Trump signed an Executive Order directing federal agencies with authorities and responsibilities under the ACA to waive, defer, grant exemptions from, or delay the implementation of any provision of the ACA that would impose a fiscal or regulatory burden on states, individuals, healthcare providers, health insurers, or manufacturers of pharmaceuticals or medical devices.
-Congress has considered various pieces of legislation to repeal or replace elements of the ACA and has created significant uncertainty around many of the elements of health care availability and insurance coverage, which may in the future restrict our ability to successfully commercialize our products.
+Some of the provisions of the Affordable Care Act have yet to be fully implemented, and since its enactment, there have been judicial and Congressional challenges to numerous provisions of the ACA, as well as recent efforts by the Trump administration to repeal or replace certain aspects of the ACA.
+Since January 2017, President Trump has signed two Executive Orders designed to delay the implementation of any certain provisions of the ACA or otherwise circumvent some of the requirements for health insurance mandated by the ACA.
+The Trump administration has also announced that it will discontinue the payment of cost-sharing reduction, or CSR, payments to insurance companies until Congress approves the appropriation of funds for the CSR payments.
+The loss of the CSR payments is expected to increase premiums on certain policies issued by qualified health plans under the ACA.
+A bipartisan bill to appropriate funds for CSR payments has been introduced in the Senate, but the future of that bill is uncertain.
+Further, each chamber of Congress has put forth multiple bills designed to repeal or repeal and replace portions of the ACA.
+Although none of these measures has been enacted by Congress to date, Congress may consider other legislation to repeal and replace elements of the ACA.
+Any repeal and replace legislation may have the effect of limiting the amounts that government agencies will pay for healthcare products and services.
+Policy changes, including potential modification or repeal of all or parts of the Affordable Care Act or the implementation of new health care legisla commercialize our drugs.
 We expect that additional state and federal healthcare reform measures will be adopted in the future, any of which could limit the amounts that federal and state governments will pay for healthcare products and services, which could result in reduced demand or lower pricing for our product candidates, or additional pricing pressures.